Freeview Explore is a new way to access Freeview Play on demand content.

 Check for Humax recorders upgrades

 We are planning to introduce search and recommendation features are being added across the range of manufacturers over time.
 In fact, Freeview Play has been designed to allow for the addition of a number of advanced functions.
 It is expected that search and recommendation features will be available to viewers in the future via a simple software download.

 The broadcasters do not have the rights to make all programmes available on demand.
 When you scroll back in the TV guide, only those programmes where the rights have been agreed will be available to view.
 Examples of programmes where the rights issues are more complicated are feature films, US TV series and other programmes from abroad, music and sport.

 Yes.
 BBC iPlayer’s Live Restart feature lets you jump back to the beginning of a programme without having to wait for it to end, just hit ‘Watch from start’.
 To use this feature, go to the Freeview Play apps page, click on the BBC iPlayer app and find the programme you want to watch.

-Currently programmes are available from BBC iPlayer, the ITV Hub, All 4 and Demand 5 in many cases for up to 30 days.
+Currently programmes are available from BBC iPlayer, the ITV Hub, All 4, Demand 5 and UKTV Play in many cases for up to 30 days.
 This means that at any one time there could be several thousand programmes available to view.
 As more players are added to the service over time, this number will increase.